 While the show is free, you should always plan ahead so you can get the best out of your experience.
 This article was created for this purpose in mind – to give you a local insider guide into watching the Gardens by the Bay Light Show with as much information as possible.

-Read on to learn more about the Gardens by the Bay Light show including local tips and tricks to make your visit that much more satisfying.
-And don’t forget to save my complete guide to Gardens by the Bay.
+Read on to learn more about the Gardens by the Bay Light Show including local tips and tricks to make your visit that much more satisfying.
+And don’t forget to save our complete guide to Gardens by the Bay.

 What is Gardens by the Bay and the Supertree Grove

 Before understanding all there is to know about the Gardens by the Bay Light Show, you probably want to learn about the place it is located in – the Supertree Grove in Gardens by the Bay.